jatinkmr/jatinkmr/README.md

 - 🚀 Develop scalable and performant web applications using MongoDB, Express.js, React, and Node.js.
 - 🛠️ Debug like Sherlock Holmes—minus the pipe and hat! 🔍
 - 📦 Build RESTful APIs, integrate third-party services, and optimize databases.
+- 🗃️ Design and optimize relational databases using **MySQL**, ensuring high performance and reliability.
+- ⚛️ Create dynamic, interactive, and responsive user interfaces with **ReactJS**, ensuring a seamless user experience.
+- 🌱 Build progressive and lightweight single-page applications using **VueJS** for a flexible front-end solution.
+- 🔧 Develop efficient, scalable, and maintainable back-end systems using **NestJS**, leveraging TypeScript for strong typing.
+- ☁️ Deploy, manage, and scale web applications on **AWS EC2 instances**, ensuring high availability and performance.

 ##
 ## 😎 Fun Facts About Me
-- My keyboard probably types npm install and git commit faster than anything else. ⌨️💨
+- 🔥 My keyboard probably types **npm install** and **git commit** faster than anything else. ⌨️💨
-- I talk to my code like it’s my pet. 🐶 (It listens sometimes.)
+- 💡 I talk to my **code** like it’s my pet. 🐶 (It listens sometimes.)
-- My idea of debugging is staring intensely at my screen until the bug confesses. 🕵️‍♂️
+- 🕵️‍♂️ My idea of **debugging** is staring intensely at my screen until the **bug confesses**.
-- I measure productivity by the number of coffee cups consumed. ☕📊
+- ☕ I measure **productivity** by the number of **coffee cups** consumed. 📊
-- When I’m not coding, I enjoy cooking and experimenting with new recipes. 🍳👨‍🍳
+- 🍳 When I’m **not coding**, I **enjoy cooking** and experimenting with new recipes. 👨‍🍳

 ##
 ## 💬 Let's Connect!